Keyboard shortcuts

 OpenAI-Compatible APIs

-The openai-api provider works with any API that implements the OpenAI Chat Completions format.
+The openai-api backend works with any API that implements the OpenAI Chat Completions format.
 This includes:

 • OpenAI (default endpoint)